 Current and deferred income taxes are recognised as income or expense in the income statement, except to the extent that the tax arises from a business combination or a transaction which is recognised directly in equity.
+Deferred tax arising from a business combination is adjusted against goodwill on acquisition.

-2.16 Provisions
+2.17 Provisions